arkenrealms/evolution-shard/README.md

 # Shard Server for Arken: Evolution Isles

-A battle for supremecy takes place amongst the dragons of Haerra.
+A battle for supremecy takes place amongst the dragons of the Mage Isles.

 ## Setup